 Other ways to ask do you speak English in Italian

 Let’s say you’re in a crowded room and you can’t go around asking everyone if they speak your language.
 What should you do?
 There’s a specific formula you can use in both informal and formal settings.

 Is there anyone who speaks English?

-We’ve already covered a few elements in this sentence, so let me focus on the words we haven’t yet seen.
+We’ve already covered some of the elements in this sentence, so let’s focus on the words we haven’t seen yet.

-That said, this is the best question you can ask if you are among a group of people and want to know if there’s anyone who speaks English.
+That said, this is the best question to ask if you are in a group of people and want to know if there’s anyone who speaks English.

 If you want to sound a little more polite, you can say: